Sorackb/VehicleReader/README.md

 VehicleReader
 =============

-A simple web scraper that read the price of vehicle from http://www.fipe.org.br/
+A simple web scraper that read the references, brand, model and year/price of vehicles from http://www.fipe.org.br/